 [Huge Case with Lots of upgrade options, Stylish & Modern, RGB Lighting]

 Well, size does matter phrase clearly describes the Corsair Obsidian 1000D Super-Tower Case.
 It is an enormous case that can support up to E-ATX and Mini-ITX motherboards simultaneously for a high-performance dual system build.
 The case is quite good in terms of airflow and supports up to 13 fans.
 The telescopic trays at the front and the top makes the fans and radiator installation effortless.
 The front I/O ports include four USB 3.0 ports, two USB 3.1 Type-C ports, and Audio.
 The front USB ports are illuminated, which makes them easier to spot in the dark and low light conditions.
-It is a beautiful and stylish case and comes with smoked tempered glass panels at sides and the front.
-The side panels open in a door like fashion for easier access to the inside of the case.
+It is a beautiful and stylish case and comes with smoked tempered glass panels at the sides and the front.
+The side panels open in a door-like fashion for easier access to the inside of the case.

 The case can support flagship or high-end graphics cards up to 400mm in length and tall CPU coolers up to 180mm in height.
 The case can support up to four 480mm Radiators simultaneously, which is quite amazing.
-The case also includes the support for dual PSUs, one ATX and one SFX power supply for separate systems.
-For RGB lighting support, CORSAIR Commander PRO fan and RGB lighting controller comes integrated with the case.
+The case also includes the support for dual PSUs, one ATX, and one SFX power supply for separate systems.
+For RGB lighting support, CORSAIR Commander PRO fan and RGB lighting controller come integrated with the case.
 A Rotatable GPU bracket mount is also included that allows for vertical mounting of the graphics card.
-The case is built for water cooling and includes reservoir mounts points.
+The case is built for water cooling and includes reservoir mount points.
 When it comes to storage, then also it does not disappoint, and you can fit up to five 3.5-inch and up to six 2.5-inch drives.
 Other features include removable dust filters, cable management, triple chamber design, and Corsair iCUE software support.
-So, if you are an enthusiast and want the best big case for dual system setup, then you won’t find anything better than this.
+So, if you are an enthusiast and want the best big case for a dual system setup, then you won’t find anything better than this.